Sergio Rajsbaum: Education and career

 overviewed in the book "Distributed Computing Through Combinatorial Topology", which they wrote together with mathematician Dmitry Feichtner-Kozlov.
 The topological perspective has gone beyond distributed computing leading to work in combinatorial topology and directed topology, and connections with logic, runtime verification, and social choice theory.

+In 2025, Rajsbaum won the Prize for Innovation in Distributed Computing awarded annually at the SIROCCO conference.